akash07k/ButterKnife/README.md

 - Implements DOM capture feature for quickly capturing the path and source of an element.

 ### DOM Capture (Torch Mode)
+This feature is specifically developed so that we can copy the path and source of any element to the clipboard very quickly without changing the focus.
+While developing/testing the web applications, we hugely require the path and source of a DOM element;
+But interacting back and fourth with the inspect tool is a mess especially for screen reader users.
+Because it takes our focus away from the web page and this makes us less productive then usual.

+#### What it does:
 - implements the hotkeys for quickly capturing the path and source code of a DOM element:
 * Alt+Shift+1 for quickly copying the CSS path of the element to the clipboard
 * Alt+Shift+2 for copying the source of the element to the clipboard